Asia is the only continent in the world where developed, emerging, and frontier markets are located all in one place.

 Hong Kong’s private equity firms invest in venture capital, focusing on small, startup, and emerging firms in need of funds to stimulate their growth.
 They also offer other investment services, such as leveraged buyouts, growth capital, and distressed investments.

 With over 500 private equity firms in Hong Kong, there are too many to list here.
-Here are fifteen of the best ones, ranked in no particular order:
+Here are ten of the best ones ranked in no particular order:

 Should You Invest in Hong Kong?

-Developed economies like Hong Kong are crucial to the development of Asia as a whole as they feed investment, employment opportunities, and infrastructure for the whole region.
+Advanced economies such as Hong Kong are crucial to the development of Asia as a whole.
+That’s because they feed investment, employment opportunities, and infrastructure to the whole region.

-Mutual funds, crowdfunding, private placements, property funds and other financial tools are much easier to find in Asia than in regions like Latin America.
+The end result is that mutual funds, crowdfunding, property funds and other financial tools are much easier to find in Asia than in regions like Latin America.

-Thanks in large part to Hong Kong, emerging and frontier markets in Asia have superior investment opportunities when it comes to capital appreciation, dividend yields, and rental income.
+In part because of Hong Kong, emerging and frontier markets in Asia have superior investment opportunities when it comes to capital appreciation, dividend yields, and rental income.

 However, while you should probably stay away buying real estate in Hong Kong, the city is still an attractive place for international investors.